Overview

 Use multiple axes to plot different data sets that widely vary from one other.

-The ASP.NET MVC Column Chart provides an option to plot data bi-directionally to compare and analyze the value clearly.
+Plot data bi-directionally to compare and analyze the value clearly.

-Modernize the UI by applying rounded corners to the Column Chart.
+Modernize the UI by applying rounded corners to the column chart.

-Customize the look and feel of the Column Chart using built-in APIs.
+Customize the look and feel of the column chart using built-in APIs.

 @Html.EJS().Chart("container").Series(series =>